TalBl/C096411/index.tex.md

 ## Logistic regression:

 The Perceptron rule <w,x> gave us distance which is between $[-\infty,\infty]$ when $\infty$ is far in the positive side and
-$-\infty$ is in the far in the negetive side. if we think about the bigger the distance is the more likely that it's the right classification when 0 is 50% to each side.
+$-\infty$ is in the far in the negetive side. if we think about it the bigger the distance the more likely that it's the right classification when 0 is 50% to each side.

-Insted of working in distances space we want to talk about chances or probability to be part of the a class given some x , p(y|x). to do so we need to change our space from $[-\infty,\infty]$ to [0,1].
+Insted of working in distances space we want to talk about chances or probability to be a part of a class given some x , p(y|x). to do so we need to change our space from $[-\infty,\infty]$ to [0,1].
 A very usefull function to do so is the sigmoid function: